pingcap/dm/tests/README.md

 New integration tests can be written as shell scripts in `tests/TEST_NAME/run.sh`.
 The script should exit with a nonzero error code on failure.

-> Note the integration test runs in parallel, and new added test case is not listed in CI, so remember to add the `TEST_NAME` of new added test case to file `others_integration.txt` in a newline.
+> Note the integration test runs in parallel, and new added test case is not listed in CI, so remember to add the `TEST_NAME` of new added test case to file `others_integration_2.txt` in a newline.

 Several convenient commands are provided: